angeloey/3D-Camera-Renderer/README.md

 __Real-time Constraints__: Characters are added to a buffer as and when they are recieved by the device, not particularly time-critical and is polled once any set flags have been acknowledged.

-__Responiveness__: No noticeable delay by the user.
+__Responsiveness__: No noticeable delay by the user.
 Effectively immediate from a humans POV.

 ### 3D Rendering:
 __Description__: The device is capable of representing the data recorded by the scanning routine in the form of a weak perspective projection.
 The files inside folder My-3D-Lib are heavily commented to explain how the 3D rendering of the system is achieved, below is an attempt to illustrate how the "Projected" pixel coordinates are calculated from the vertices recorded by the Scanning routine, for the X axis.
 This process is repeated for each coordinate recorded (90 x 90 = 8100).